 I am an RHS qualified garden designer based in Clapham, London but working anywhere around the world.
 I specialise in contemporary gardens with unique planting.
 If you would like me to design your garden, please do contact me for a chat.

-- Studied with the Royal Botanic Garden Edinburgh to achieve the RHS Certificate in Horticulture (with a full set of eight commendations).
+- Studied with the Royal Botanic Garden Edinburgh to achieve the RHS Certificate in Horticulture with a full set of eight commendations.
 Now mid way through RHS Level 3 Principles of Garden Planning, Construction and Planting with a complete set of four commendations.

 - Studied design at school and have studied art on and off throughout my life, as well as designing websites and brand design professionally.
 With twenty years of experience working as a creative director in various different industries before starting the studio.

 - From the age of five I have grown a huge variety of plants, from carnivorous plants to cacti, vegetables and fruit, to many ornamental flowers and foliage plants.

-- I’ve travelled the world to see plants in their natural habitat, whether tree ferns in New Zealand, the hardiest plants of Alaska, to cacti in the desserts of Egypt and California.
+- I’ve travelled the world to see plants in their natural habitat, whether tree ferns in New Zealand, the hardiest plants of Alaska, to cacti in the deserts of Egypt and California.